Skin Tag

 Skin tags are a type of harmless skin growth or benign tumor.
 Tags are generally not cancerous (malignant) and don't become cancerous if left untreated.

 There are extremely rare instances where a skin tag may become precancerous or cancerous.
-Skin tag-like bumps that bleed, grow, or display multiple colors like pink, brown, red, or black can require a biopsy to exclude other causes, including skin cancer.
+Skin tag-like bumps that bleed, grow or display multiple colors such as pink, brown, red or black can require a biopsy to exclude other causes, including skin cancer.

 Are skin tags contagious?